APCO (company): Merck

 APCO handled the crisis for Merck & Co's withdrawal of Vioxx from the market.
 Kazakhstan's president, Nursultan Nazarbayev hired APCO to extricate himself from a four-year-long dispute with his former son-in-law Rakhat Aliyev.

 Worldcom

 WorldCom hired APCO Worldwide to handle its political PR surrounding the media frenzy regarding its disclosure that £2.4bn in expenses had been falsely reported in its financial results in 2002.

 Gujarat

 APCO also promoted and rebranded the Gujarat Global Investors' Summit in India, the showpiece investment meeting of the then chief minister and current prime minister, Narendra Modi as "Vibrant Gujarat".

-State Department
+U.S. State Department

 APCO Worldwide was the lead management agency for the American Pavilion at the Astana Expo 2017.

 Advancement of Sound Science Coalition

 The "Sound Science Coalition" (TASSC) was created in 1993 by Phillip Morris and APCO in response to a 1992 United States Environmental Protection Agency (EPA) report which identified secondhand smoke as a Group A human carcinogen.
 TASSC developed local coalitions to influence media, legislators, and the public, and recruited scientists and researchers to support Philip Morris's position.
 Nonetheless, TASSC described itself as "a not-for-profit coalition advocating the use of sound science in public policy decision making."
 TASSC's links to the tobacco industry were minimized as part of APCO's strategy for TASSC to appear to be an independent national grassroots coalition.
 To conceal this relationship, TASSC broadened their focus to question other scientific topics, notable among them global warming.